NBKRedSpy/FixGunpowderWeight/README.md

 # Quasimorph Fix Gunpowder Weight

-Fixes an issue with the game where powder is 10x the weight of ammo.
+Fixes a bug where gun powder is 10x the weight of ammo.
 For example, 9mm ammo weighs 0.01 each, while powder extracted from that round weighs 0.10.

-Disabled by Default - This optionally adjusts the disassembly outputs of all ammo so that a single round cannot disassembly into more items then it takes to create the item.
-This can be changed in the mod configuration.
+Additionally, can optionally adjust ammo so that disassembling a round doesn't produce more components than it takes to make.
+This is disabled by default.
+Ex:  9mm ammo takes one powder to create, but can disassemble into as much as two powder.
+This can be enabled in the config file.

 ## Disassembly Output Fix
 If the "fix disassembly outputs" is enabled, expect to get about half of the components that the non modded game returns.
-For instance, the game's 9mm ammo can actually produce up to two powder per round, but takes only one powder to create.
-Since the disassembly is random, the unmodded game can produce more powder than there are rounds that are being disassembled.
-Ex: 80 9mm rounds can easily turn into 100 or more powder.
+As an example, since 9mm ammo can normally create up to two powder (0-2 random), adjusting that recipe to one (0-1 random) will reduce the output.
+For example, a stack of 9mm x 80 will generally return about 30-40 powder when modded, while the game's default will usually return about 80-100+.

 ![thumbnail icon](media/thumbnail.png)